 This very small menubar note taking app allows you to capture your thoughts quickly.
 Just click on the menubar menu and choose “New note” and a note window is opened, ready to receive your thoughts.
 After clicking “Save” the note will reside in the menubar and can be accessed anytime.

-At the time of writing, the developer’s site is not accessible, but you can download the app from many Mac-specific download sites or through this direct link.
+At the time of writing, the developer’s site is not accessible, but you can download the app from many Mac-specific download sites or through this.

 MeNotes has also been mentioned as part of my “11 Tiny And Useful Free Menubar Applications for Mac”